superfeedr/documentation/schema.md

 ## Entry Schema (feeds only)

-Notification entries will have the standard Atom form, outlined below.
-Please note that an entry may not have every element.
+Notification entries will have the following form.
+It is standard ATOM.
+Please note that an entry might not have all of them.

-These are the components used to build each entry.
+Here are the components used to build the entries.
 Please note that they may use specific namespaces.

 ### Link